npope/home-assistant-crestron-component/README.md

     type: brightness
 ```
  - _name_: The entity id will be derived from this string (lower-cased with _ for spaces).
 The friendly name will be set to this string.
- - _brightness_join: The analog join on the XSIG symbol that represents the light's brightness.
+ - _brightness_join_: The analog join on the XSIG symbol that represents the light's brightness.
  - _type_: The only supported value for now is *brightness*.
 TODO: add support for other HA light types.

 ### Thermostat